Yes, I know “chai tea” is redundant.

 This tea was the winner of the 2019 Sofi award, due to its authentic, powerful blend and Blue Lotus is one of the best herbal tea brands on the market.
 This Blue Lotus offering features a traditional Indian blend made out of one hundred percent certified organic spices.

 It contains organic, flash dried black tea that offers a richer, fuller flavor.
 Since it doesn’t contain any additives, it’s carb, sugar, and gluten-free.
+In addition to the black tea, it contains ginger, cardamom, nutmeg, black pepper, cinnamon and cloves.

 - Organic ingredients